Skip to content

 China flagChina

-Tipping is not expected in mainland China in most situations.
-Tour guides and drivers (organized tours) and upscale hotels may accept small tips; if staff refuse it is normal.
+Tipping is not expected in mainland China.
+Organized tours and some upscale hotels may accept small tips, but refusals are normal.

 Tipping not expected